Gavin Sheets Player Props: White Sox vs. Royals

 Gavin Sheets At The Plate

-- Sheets is batting .258 with three home runs and six walks.
+- Sheets is hitting .264 with a double, four home runs and seven walks.

-- Sheets has had an RBI in five games this season (21.7%), including three multi-RBI outings (13.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Sheets has driven home a run in six games this season (24.0%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on three occasions..

-- He has scored in seven games this season (30.4%), but has had no multi-run games.
+- He has scored a run in eight of 25 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.